solana-program/groth16-verifier-program/docs/design.md

 `groth16-convert` is a separate crate rather than a feature because it pulls in `ark-bn254`, `ark-serialize` and `gnark`-format parsing — heavy `std` dependencies that have no business being reachable, even behind a disabled feature flag, from the crate that gets compiled into an SBF artifact.
+It lives under `tools/` with the bench program and the gnark fixture: the two crates a consumer depends on are the verifier and the program, and everything under `tools/` exists to produce, convert or measure inputs to them.

 The client-side instruction builders stay in `solana-groth16-verify` behind an `instruction` feature, matching the ed25519 program's arrangement, so a pure